RvdHout/AbuseIPDB-IIS-Module/README.md

 enable Capture Global Win32, other defaults are OK to use Watch the output when you request pages on your website you enabled the AbuseIPDBModule on

+see Settings.cs for various options and default values

 # Requirements
 - IIS 7 or higher